Locations:

 How is premature ejaculation treated?

-There are many different treatments options for premature ejaculation depending on the cause.
+There are many different treatment options for premature ejaculation depending on the cause.
 These include behavioral therapy, counseling and medications.
-Most causes of premature ejaculation are usually treated first with behavior therapy and/or counseling to help with emotional concerns, performance anxiety or stressors that may be contributing.
-Often more than one treatment approach may be tried at the same time.
+Most causes of premature ejaculation are usually treated first with behavioral therapy and/or counseling to help with emotional concerns, performance anxiety or stressors that may be contributing.
+You can try more than one treatment approach at the same time, and in fact, combinational therapy may be more effective than any one treatment alone.

-Behavioral therapy involves trying different methods to delay your orgasm.
-Its goal is to teach you how to control your body and your feelings.
+Behavioral therapy involves trying different practical methods to delay your orgasm.
+The goal is to teach you how to control your body and your feelings.
 Methods include:

-• Squeeze therapy: With this technique, you or your partner stimulates your penis close to the point of orgasm then gently squeezes the head of your penis for about 30 seconds so that you begin to lose your erection.
+• Squeeze therapy.
+With this technique, you or your partner stimulates your penis close to the point of orgasm then gently squeezes the head of your penis for about 30 seconds so that you begin to lose your erection.
 Repeat this technique a few times before allowing yourself to orgasm.
-Continue practicing this technique until you have gained control in delaying your orgasm.
+Continue practicing this technique until you’ve gained control in delaying your orgasm.

-• Distracted thinking: With this technique, the idea is to focus your attention on ordinary nonsexual things while you’re being sexually stimulated.
+• Distracted thinking.
+With this technique, the idea is to focus your attention on ordinary nonsexual things during sexual activity.
 Naming sequences are a good way to focus your attention.
-For example, visualize naming all the businesses you pass on your drive to the gym, naming all the players on your favorite sports team or naming all the products on the aisles of your favorite store.
+For example, visualize naming all the businesses you pass on your drive to the gym or naming all the players on your favorite sports team.

 Advertisement